CSHS-CWRA/RavenPy/docs/usage.rst

     out.hydrograph.q_sim
     out.storage["Ponded Water"]

 Note that this works only if simulated variables are stored as netCDF files, that is, if the `rvi` file includes a `:WriteNetCDFFormat` command.
+Also the `run_name` parameter should be set to None, if the output files from Raven aren't renamed.
+If they are renamed `run_name` should be a string of this new file prefix.

 The class `EnsembleReader` does the same for an ensemble of model outputs, concatenating netCDF outputs along a new dimension: